prachisarode95/MarineVesselProximityAnalysis/README.md

     python src/Marine_Vessel_Proximity_Analysis.py
     ```

-## Code Explanation
-We'll explore the code to identify vessel proximity events and visualize the results.
+# We'll explore the code to identify vessel proximity events and visualize the results.

-**Libraries Used:**
+## Libraries Used
 1. **pandas (pd)**:
    - Used for reading CSV files and handling structured data.